 We started providing Stop Loss due to the following reasons: -

-We are addressing the advice needs of an average risk-return profile investor.
+We are addressing the stock investment needs of an average risk-return profile investor.
 By eliminating the ‘Stop Loss,’ there is a likelihood of high volatility and, at times, may lead to heavy Loss for conservative investors.

-Smart Multibaggers: Being long-term advice, we shall further increase the depth of Stop Loss if the price approaches ‘Stop Loss’ and may change its weightage if desirable.
+Smart Multibaggers: Being a long-term recommendation, we shall further increase the depth of Stop Loss if the price approaches ‘Stop Loss’ and may change its weightage if desirable.

-Examine your portfolio and ensure each stock has the assigned weightage as indicated in our advice.
+Examine your portfolio and ensure each stock has the assigned weightage as our recommendation indicates.
 No sector should make up more than 15% to 20% of the portfolio.
-This will allow the funds freed up to be invested in future advice.
+This will allow the funds freed up to be invested in future recommendations.

 Your success ratio is incredible.

-You have accomplished my long search for a good investment advisor.
+You have accomplished my long search for a good research analyst.

 Hats off to you, sir, for your stupendous success with 'Smart Billionaire Picks' (part of Smart Gains).
 I am delighted to be associated with one of India's top share market expert who is peerless.